igvteam/igv-webapp/README.md

 * genomes - url to a file containing a list of genome configuration objects.
 This list populates the Genomes pulldown menu.
 See the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Reference-Genome-2.0) for a description of the genome configuration object.
-For an example download the default genome list from [https://s3.amazonaws.com/igv.org.genomes/genomes.json](https://s3.amazonaws.com/igv.org.genomes/genomes.json).
+For an example see the default genome list in ```resources/genomes```.

 * trackRegistryFile - url to a file configurating the Track pulldown.
 Use this to define custom load menus.
 The file contains a json object with genomeIDs as keys and an array of URLs to json files defining menu entries in the _Load Tracks_ pulldown.